 Don’t use refrigerators to cool foods

-Just as you shouldn’t use a steaming table to cook or reheat foods to their proper internal temperatures, you shouldn’t use a fridge to cool foods.
+Just as you shouldn’t use a steam table to cook or reheat foods to their proper internal temperatures, you shouldn’t use a fridge to cool foods.

 Refrigerators are designed to keep food cool, not cool them.

-Using a refrigerator to cool hot-held time and temperature control for safety (TCS) foods may not move them through the temperature danger zone quickly enough.
+Using a refrigerator to cool hot-held time–temperature control for safety (TCS) foods may not move them through the temperature danger zone quickly enough.

 Trying to cool hot-held foods in the refrigerator may also cause the internal temperature of the unit to rise to unsafe levels, putting other foods at risk.